Here’s Why University Teams Need to Update the Ways They’re Communicating With College Alumni

 The Great Recession was profoundly impactful on perceptions of the value and purpose of higher education.
 As college tuition costs began to rise at steeper rates and the job market became more competitive, a sizeable portion of millennial graduates found themselves unemployed and disenfranchised with higher education.
 Needless to say, this was also a highly turbulent time for advancement teams.

-These disruptors prompted a much-needed perspective shift on the role alumni relations plays.
-Alumni relations is quickly becoming more data-centric and, when organizationally aligned with Advancement, a significant revenue center for the institution.
+These disruptors prompted a much-needed perspective shift on the role of alumni relations.
+Alumni relations is quickly becoming more data-centric and a significant revenue center for the institution when organizationally aligned with advancement.
 Perhaps most significantly, alumni relations is becoming a strategic hub on campuses to power enrollment, student success, and career initiatives.
 As a result, alumni relations professionals are collaborating across departments to achieve shared goals more than ever before.

 In our Wisr Summit Series, as many as one-third of participating career services teams are structured under advancement.
 Nearly all are looking to improve at breaking down silos with their alumni relations peers.
 Where do they find common ground?
 Recent graduates (0-10 years out).